DeluxeViper/SmartFridgeAddOn/README.md

         	The Smart-Fridge Add-on also provides a seamless flow with the device being able to initially register itself through local Wi-fi with a specific user on the web application.
 Shortly after the registration, the device becomes equipped with the capability to perform object detection and dispatch these detected objects to the cloud-deployed database.
 The web application will then harmoniously update to reflect the database changes on the user-interface.<br/><br/>
         	This project also introduces a novel method to capture objects within the fridge.
 Instead of real-time object detection that occurs perpetually, creating an unnecessarily large chunk of useless data as well as consuming substantially more power, the Smart-Fridge Add-on will only capture still images and perform object detection on those still images, and only when the fridge’s door is closed.
 This was implemented using a light sensor and an LED placed near the device, as well as custom developed Python scripts detecting lighting conditions and performing still capture using that.<br/><br/>
             With this simple cloud-based contraption, the end user will be able to coherently turn a normal fridge into a fridge inventory tracker, a recipe constructor, a recipe recommender, a remote fridge monitor, and much more.<br/><br/>

-## Brief overview of features

-### Machine Learning features
-- On-device ML model deployment (able to deploy a 300MB YOLOv7 model on a Raspberry Pi 2 W)
-- State-of-the-art YOLOv7 model used for object detection
-- Custom labelled dataset for YOLOv7 model
--

-### Software features
-- Smart image capture (when the fridge door closes) via still image object detection through Luxonis SDK
-- Once registered, you can access your fridge from anywhere

-### Hardware features
-- Low-powerered embedded system (only 5.4 Watts on average)
-- 2 custom mounting designs (both hangs on fridge door and can stick to fridge)
-- Cloud-based connection, no bluetooth required

 ## Technical Design